-We take a deep dive into Project UBU and get insights from a Blockchain Developer
+We take a deep dive into Project UBU and get insights from a blockchain developer at a leading SOFTWARE DEVELOPMENT COMPANY shaping the future of blockchain.

 As blockchain applications become more commonplace, it’s important to take a deeper look into some of the applications being built to help us understand how they fit into the broader development landscape.